Tandon245/Tandon245/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=tandon245&" alt="tandon245" /></p>

-Thank you for visiting my GitHub profile!
-Feel free to reach out if you'd like to collaborate or discuss anything related to technology and development.
+ <float> Thank you for visiting my GitHub profile!
+Feel free to reach out if you'd like to collaborate or discuss anything related to technology and development. </float>

 <!-- Fun Fact Section (You can replace this with another interesting fact if desired) -->
 <details>